Tanvir-Aunjum-Sunny/ios-guidelines/ios-distribution-guidelines.md

 - Smaller releases introducing new features and UI changes will increment `MINOR`
 - Bug Fixes and non-visual changes will increment `PATCH`

+## App Store Deployment Workflow

+1. Complete all feature development assigned to the version to be deployed in the dev environment.
+2. Post a release candidate (RC) build that points to the prod environment.
+3. Carry out thorough regression testing to ensire all features perform as expected.
+If bugs discovered, log them to the bug bucket.
+4. Determine if non-fatal bugs need to be addressed in the current release.
+If yes, address them and start over from Step 2.
+Otherwise, assign them to the next minor version and add to backlog.
+4. Obtain What's New Text
+5. Obtain App Screenshots
+6. Create a new version in App Store Connect.
+Enter app metadata.
+7. Choose the build to submit.
+Review pricing and availability.
+Submit your app for review.
+8. Track app status and resolve review issues if any.